tbfe-de/viva-tcl/emb_tcl/README.md

 #### An Advanced Debug-Trace Viewer: `xdbg.tcl` and `xdbg-gui.tcl`

-Just to give you an idea first: what follows here has been written from scratch in about one working day by a *"moderately experienced Tcl/Tk developer"* who knows Tcl/Tk for a bit more than 15 years, but has worked mainly with C/C++ in the last five years (= me :-)).
-Especially **in the last five years I have written NO no non-trivial Tcl application** with a size and complexitiy comparable to `xdbg-gui.tcl` in the last five years (though I taught a number of Tcl courses during that time).
+Just to give you an idea first: what follows here has been written from scratch in about one working day by a *"moderately experienced Tcl/Tk developer"* who knows Tcl/Tk for a bit more than 15 years, but has his most current and main experience in the area of C/C++ (=me :-)) Especially I have written NO non-trivial Tcl application with a size and complexitiy comparable to `xdbg-gui.tcl` in the last five years before (though I taught a number of Tcl courses during that time).

 Contrary to the remote trace viewer introduced in the last section, `xdbg.tcl` and `xdbg-gui,tcl` are different files, with the former to be included in the application calling the `dbg` subroutine and the latter implemeting